 Australian payroll tax is paid by the employer on behalf of the employee, by withholding part of the employee’s wages after each pay period based on the issued tax rates.

 At the end of the financial year, employees are able to claim tax back from the ATO if they did not meet an expected threshold, or they will need to pay more tax in cases where they did not have enough withheld.

 The employer is also responsible for deductions based on employment needs.
 These can include child-support, salary sacrifice and any fringe benefit taxes.

 Payroll Pay Periods

-A payroll pay period is a period of time in which employees are paid regularly while working for the business.
+A payroll pay period or frequency is a period of time in which employees are paid regularly while working for the business.
 Employees are able to be paid in a weekly, fortnightly or monthly basis and is usually paid electronically into bank accounts of the employees.

 Businesses are free to decide which pay period is most suitable for the position the employee holds.
 The employment type may also dictate which pay period is allocated to individual staff.

 For example, casual employees may be paid weekly for the hours they have worked.
 Full-time employees will be paid a monthly as they are on salary.
 Australian payroll software needs to be able to account for these variables.

 Australian Taxation System

 When paying payroll tax in Australia, it’s referred to as a Pay As You Go (PAYG).
 It’s this PAYG system that allows for the withholding of tax from the employee being paid to the ATO.